Chrisqd1/pymoku/doc/moku.rst

 Example Usage
 -------------

-For more details on searching for your Moku:Lab and retrieving device configuration information, see the `Bonjour Moku guide <https://liquidinstruments.atlassian.net/wiki/pages/viewpage.action?pageId=295806>`_.
-The following example code and a wide range of other pymoku demo scripts, can be found at the `pymoku example repository <https://anaconda.org/liquidinstruments/pymoku-examples/files>`_.
+For more details on searching for your Moku:Lab and retrieving device configuration information, see the `Bonjour Moku guide <https://liquidinstruments.atlassian.net/wiki/x/foME>`_.
+The following example code and a wide range of other pymoku demo scripts can be found at the `pymoku Github repository <https://github.com/liquidinstruments/pymoku>`_.

 .. literalinclude:: ../examples/moku_basic.py
 	:language: python